larsh0103/retell-custom-llm-python-demo/README.md

 5. Run Rag database queryer api:

 ```cd queryer```

 ```python main.py```

+Note: the queryer code requires two environment variables set: ASTRA_TOKEN and ASTRA_ENDPOINT both which you can find in the AstraDB dashboard or use ours above if you are using our pubic vector database.

 This will start a fastapi that interfaces with datastax astradb, which is where we get the rag data to enrich the agent interactions.